 - As metrics are deemed no longer useful, make sure they’re removed to avoid confusion.

-- As you vet your metrics and find some need to be updated/pre-aggregated, make sure they’re named properly.
+- As you vet your metrics and find that some need to be updated/pre-aggregated, make sure they’re named properly.

 - Keeping user permissions appropriate and accurate will free up database admins to focus on important projects as well as avoid data being removed accidentally.

-- Considering the restructuring of data warehouse objects will help create a suitable structure for analysis and complex querying along with cutting down performance cost.
+- Considering the restructuring of Data Warehouse objects will help create a suitable structure for analysis and complex querying along with cutting down performance cost.